 Undergraduate students are placed on academic probation when a student’s cumulative University of Nevada GPA is below 2.0.
 Students who are placed on Academic Probation will receive a letter notifying them of their academic status (First, Second, or Third-Semester Probation).

 Admissions and Records (A&R) will place a registration/advisement hold on each probationary student’s record.
-The student's advisor will remove the advising hold after the student has been advised.
+The student's academic advisor will remove the advising hold after the student has been advised.

 Release from University Probation: Undergraduate students are removed from Probation when their University of Nevada cumulative GPA rises above 2.